 The concept was provided in The Mehr!Theater in Hamburg and recently in the magnificently equipped baroque auditorium of the Deutsches Schauspielhaus.
-The auditorium holds an impressing 1200 seats and for the theater it was important to be able to install the DE.TECT sensor cable, while the seats where still in place in the auditorium.
+The auditorium holds an impressive 1200 seats and for the theater, it was important to be able to install the DE.TECT sensor cable, while the seats were still in place in the auditorium.

-So while the stage stood idle during the theaters summer break the auditorium was buzzing of life from workers.
+So while the stage stood idle during the theater’s summer break the auditorium was buzzing with life from workers.
 When dealing with projects like this, we take pride in finding the best solution for the customer and help them get the best solution.
-One of the big challenges in this project was not only installing the cable with the seats in place, but also finding a good solution to support the 4 mm cable in the floor.
-With an auditorium full of well-dressed people, a high-heel in the wrong place might unfortunately damage the cable.
+One of the big challenges in this project was not only installing the cable with the seats in place but also finding a good solution to support the 4 mm cable in the floor.
+With an auditorium full of well-dressed people, a high-heel in the wrong place might, unfortunately, damage the cable.
 But this challenge was solved by getting specially produced rail with the LIOS DE.TECT sensor cables embedded, keeping both cable and shoes safe.

 Cover picture credit: © Katrin Trautner, 2014